mkantor/silk/README.md

 " appear quickly, then "world!" appear after two seconds.
 You can [try it out on StackBlitz][silk-example-server-stackblitz].

+## Client-Side Usage

+Silk can also be used client-side by translating the stream of [`HTMLToken`s][html-tokens] into DOM method calls.
+You can [see a complete example of this on StackBlitz][silk-example-client-stackblitz].

 [^1]: `"jsx": "react"` may seem odd because Silk isn't related to React, but TypeScript's JSX configuration is based around React's semantics.